 However, in practice these mechanisms are predominantly buyer-driven and implemented by roasters and retail.
 The effects of VSS have therefore been mixed, rendering certified producers unable to receive higher incomes for their coffee.
-Offtake of

-40. Caravela (2019)"Why and How to Estimate Costs of Production in a Coffee Farm?" certified coffee is not guaranteed as there is currently an over-supply of certified coffee so that producers are not selling all their certified coffee at the premium price.
+Offtake of certified coffee is not guaranteed as there is currently an over-supply of certified coffee so that producers are not selling all their certified coffee at the premium price.